 Two (2) or more Level III offenses with documentation of interventions or one (1) or more Level IV offenses may result in recommendation for expulsionany Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.

-♦F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+• F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.